Cachamoe/README-Generator/README.md

 # README-Generator
 ![](image2/Screen%20Shot%202020-09-28%20at%2010.35.22%20AM.png)
 ## Overview
-This
+This is my README Generator!

-Here is a link to the deployed webpage: [https://cachamoe.github.io/Updated-Portfolio/]

 I completed this assignment given the acceptance criteria: